 “Common pot trust” is a term used to describe a trust that holds the trust property in one lump sum until all of the beneficiaries reach a certain age or until some other pre-determined event occurs.
-For example, if your beneficiaries are your three children, the trust assets can be held in a common pot until the youngest child reaches age 25.
+For example, if your beneficiaries are your three children, the trust assets can be held in this trust until the youngest child reaches age 25.
 At that time, the assets can be divided into three separate shares.

-What is unique about a common pot trust?
+What is unique about this type of trust?